babel/website/website/blog/2017-10-05-babel-turns-three.md

 ## Future Ideas

 - Providing a ["metadata" plugin](https://github.com/babel/notes/issues/34) for users to grep for patterns in their codebases.
-This will be useful to figure out how people are using certain proposals (similar to what was done in [tc39/proposal-optional-chaining#17](https://github.com/tc39/proposal-optional-chaining/issues/17) for coffescript regarding `?.`)
+This will be useful to figure out how people are using certain proposals (similar to what was done in [tc39/proposal-optional-chaining#17](https://github.com/tc39/proposal-optional-chaining/issues/17) for CoffeeScript regarding `?.`)
 - Better codemod support for all proposals: ideally each proposal plugin should come with a plugin to remove/compile the proposal away if a proposal gets dropped or the syntax changes.
 Similarly, we can provide a codemod to automatically convert syntax over to the new proposal as well (ideally using [lebab](https://lebab.io))
 - Figuring out tooling for publishing ES2015+ and how that interacts with polyfills, transform-runtime, babel-preset-env, npm, .mjs
 - Fixing plugin ordering, traversal edge cases, `babel` package, `babel --init`, performance/size stats.